graphql-hive/graphql-conf-2025-gateway-workshop/OUTLINE.md

 #### 2.4 Security Features (5 minutes)
 - Configure rate limiting (requests per minute)
+- Use `@rateLimit` directive to configure the rate limiting on the subgraph
 - Set max query depth limits
 - Set max query complexity/characters
 - Live demo: Show these protections in action with malicious queries